 3. Big Data Reduces Risk by Optimizing the Decision-Making Process

-Today, big data is critical to decision-making in the marijuana industry.
+Today, big data is critical to decision-making in the cannabis industry.
 Having access to real-time intelligence can mean the difference between success and failure in this fast-moving marketplace.
-Technology platforms like Headset and Zefyr track inventories, consumer data, and market trends from millions of data points.
+Technology platforms like Headset track inventories, consumer data, and market trends from millions of data points.
 Using artificial intelligence and predictive analytics, the platforms turn the data into meaningful information that clients can quickly access.

 Companies use the data available in these platforms to analyze inventory trends, reordering, items sold per transaction, number of items sold per budtender, transaction totals, grow cycles, production schedules, packaging needs, staffing requirements, product launches, market share, sales projections, wholesale prices, consumer trends, consumer behaviors, consumer spending, healthcare trends, and more.
 The data can also be used to analyze competitor brands, competitor product releases, and competitor prices.

 Having access to this kind of data helps marijuana business communications, spending, and decision-making, but it does even more than that.
 It also helps these businesses stay ahead of the competition and gain measurable market advantages.

 For example, subscribers to the Cannabiz Media License Database can optimize the ROI of their email marketing campaigns using the built-in performance optimization tools that are powered by data and artificial intelligence.

 RELATED: Listen to the Cannabiz Media Cannacurio Podcast with Justin Mayhall of Biotrack to learn how Cannalytics from Helix Biotrack helps cannabis businesses make intelligent business decisions with a mix of data analysis and machine learning algorithms.